Skip to content

 Countries Mexico;

-Topics Community-based LTC; Dementia care and support; Economics of LTC; Evaluation of LTC systems and services; Gender and care; Governance and LTC systems organisation; LTC Policy; LTC Reforms; LTC Systems; LTC Workforce; Quality and accreditation for LTC services; Survey measures; Unmet needs; Unpaid / informal care;
+Topics Community-based LTC; Dementia care and support; Economics of LTC; Evaluation of LTC systems and services; Gender and care; Governance and LTC systems organisation; LTC Policy; LTC Reforms; LTC Systems; LTC Workforce; Quality regulation and accreditation for LTC services; Survey measures; Unmet needs; Unpaid / informal care;

 Methods Comparative policy analysis; Data science and LTC research; Discrete choice analysis; Document analysis; Ethnography; Mixed methods; Policy analysis; Qualitative studies; Quantitative data analysis; Surveys; Theory of Change;